D'Arnaud's barbet

-D'Arnaud's barbet (Trachyphonus darnaudii) is a species of bird in the family Lybiidae.
-Barbets and toucans are a group of near passerine birds with a worldwide tropical distribution.
+D'Arnaud's barbet (Trachyphonus darnaudii) is a species of bird in the family Lybiidae that is found in East Africa.
+Barbets and toucans are a group of birds with a worldwide tropical distribution.
 The barbets get their name from the bristles which fringe their heavy bills.
-Four geographical races (darnaudii, böhmi, emini and usambiro) have been recorded.
-The 2021 taxonomic update to the IOC World Bird List upgraded the usambiro subspecies to species status as Usambiro barbet / Trachyphonus usambiro.
+Three geographical races (darnaudii, böhmi, emini) have been recorded.
+The usambiro barbet was previously regarded as a subspecies, but the 2021 taxonomic update to the IOC World Bird List upgraded this to full species status with the taxonomic name Trachyphonus usambiro.

+Taxonomy

+D'Arnaud's barbet was formally described in 1847 as Micropogon darnaudii by the French naturalists Florent Prévost and Marc Athanase Parfait Œillet des Murs.
+The species was named in honour of the French explorer and engineer Joseph Pons d'Arnaud.
+The type locality is the Kordofan region of central Sudan.
+D'Arnaud's barbet is now one of four species placed in the genus Trachyphonus that was introduced 1821 by the Italian naturalist Camillo Ranzani.